Samir0x20/writeups/KashiCTF-2025/Memories Bring Back you/README.md

 The file *chall* is a DOS/MBR boot sector MS-MBR Windows 7 english.

-I used FTK imager and found out that 4 images are hidding behind them.
+I used FTK imager and found out that 4 txt file are hidding behind them.
 For more details look into **Alternate Data Streams (ADS)**

 ![alt text](image.png)